Facebook Pixel Satisfactory Academic Progress | Western Kentucky University

 If a student has earned excessive hours without completing a degree and are submitting an appeal , they must complete the following:

-• A review of the student’s iCap audit, Second Degree Program Form, or Program of Study Form will be conducted by a SAP Counselor
+• A review of the student’s degree audit (refer to section IV, Max Timeframe), Second Degree Program Form, or Program of Study Form will be conducted by a SAP Counselor

 • Submit an Appeal Form to the Department of Student Financial Assistance

-If a student was on a warning status and did not meet the terms of that status and has documentable extenuating circumstances (i.e. illness, death of immediate family member, divorce, other unusual circumstances) and are submitting an appeal, they must complete the following:
+If a student was on a warning status and did not meet the terms of that status and has documentable extenuating circumstances with dates that correspond to the term in which they failed to meet satisfactory academic progress (i.e. illness, death of immediate family member, divorce, other unusual circumstances) and are submitting an appeal, they must complete the following:

 • Submit an Appeal Form to the Department of Student Financial Assistance